 ACCT:3600 Accounting Information Systems 3 s.h.

-Application of computer technology to accounting and transaction processing systems; information systems infrastructure and trends; problem solving with microcomputer spreadsheets, databases; accounting cycle operations.
-Prerequisites: ACCT:2200 and ACCT:2100 and (MSCI:3005 or BAIS:3005 or CS:2110).
+Application of computer technology and internal controls to accounting and transaction processing systems; auditing of information systems; information systems infrastructure and trends; problem solving with Python and databases; accounting cycle operations.
+Prerequisites: ACCT:2200 and ACCT:2100 and (BAIS:3005 or CS:2110).
 Same as BAIS:3100.